Install SQL Server Reporting Services

 SQL Server Reporting Services installation involves server components for storing report items, rendering reports, and processing of subscription and other report services.

-To download SQL Server 2017 Reporting Services, go to the Microsoft Download Center.
+Download SQL Server 2017 Reporting Services from the Microsoft Download Center.

 Looking for Power BI Report Server?
 See Install Power BI Report Server.